shupershuff/PalworldServerTools/README.md

 Server Launch and misc Parameters:
 - -StartNoTheme - Will check for updates and start the server using your "Normal" settings
-- -StartThemed - Will check for updates and start the server using the 'themed' settings for whatever day it is
+- -StartThemed - Will check for updates and start the server using the 'themed' settings for whatever day it is.
+NOTE that this will overwrite PalworldSettings.ini with the contents of the .ini file you've specified in config.xml
 - -NoUpdate - To be used in conjuntion with -StartNoTheme or -StartThemed so that server starts immediately without checking for updates.
 - -UpdateOnly - Will launch the script to update the Palworld server.
 - -UpdateCheck - Used to check if there's updates available (but not update) and return either "Version Up to date" or "Update Available"